mljar/mljar-supervised/docs/api.md

 If there will be only 2 values in the target, then task will be set to `"binary_classification"`.
 If number of values in the target will be between 2 and 20 (included), then task will be set to `"multiclass_classification"`.
 In all other casses, the task is set to `"regression"`.
+- `explain_level`: The level of explanations included to each model.

+    - `explain_level = 0` means no explanations,
+    - `explain_level = 1` means produce importance plot (with permutation method), for decision trees produce tree plots, for linear models save coefficients
+    - `explain_level = 2` the same as for `1` plus SHAP explanations

 - `seed`: The seed for random generator.